-107 years ago, on January 13, 1915, one of the biggest earthquakes in the Italian history shook the Marsica area in the Province of L’Aquila in Abruzzo.
+On January 13, 1915, Avezzano earthquake, one of the biggest in the Italian, history shook the Marsica area in the Province of L’Aquila in Abruzzo.
 The tremors lasted about 20-30 seconds and had a magnitude of 6.7 (Mercalli intensity of XI, or Extreme).
 The epicentre was located in the town of Avezzano which was completely destroyed.

 Almost 30,000 people were killed in this huge catastrophe.
 In the city of Avezzano alone, out of a total of 13,000 inhabitants, 10,000 were dead, 2,000 injured.

 This is how some survivors described the horrific Avezzano earthquake of 1915 (from the town hall’s website):

 “I was in Avezzano waiting for the train coming from Celano that was to take me to Tagliacozzo and then to Rome.
 It was 7.25 exactly.
 A few minutes later a terrible roar was heard as a great thud, far away at first and then gradually approaching.
 Meanwhile the earth began to shake.
 It was no longer possible to stand up.
 I jumped out of the stop shed and to the middle of the railway line and walked like a drunk in that short stretch.
 As soon as I got out of the shed, it collapsed.
 I was saved by a miracle.
 This seemed to signal the collapse of all the buildings at the station and beyond.”